-Three foreign born questions were asked in the Demographic section to ascertain whether a person was born in the U.S. (RE102C), what year they came to the U.S. (RE102D) if not born in the U.S., and years lived in the U.S. (RE102E) if the response to RE102D was "Don't Know".
+Three foreign born questions were asked in the Demographic section to ascertain whether a person was born in the U.S. (RE102C), what year they came to the U.S. (RE102D) if not born in the U.S., and years lived in the U.S. (RE102E) if the response to RE102D was "Don't Know."

-The three foreign born questions were only asked once for each eligible person, that is, the first round the person was interviewed.
-These new questions were asked of everyone except deceased and institutionalized persons.
+The three foreign born questions were asked only once for each eligible person, that is, the first round the person was included in the interview.
+These new questions were asked about everyone except deceased and institutionalized persons.
 The data from RE102D and RE102E were used to calculate the number of years a person has lived in the U.S. for the constructed variable, YRSINUS.
 The data from RE102C are reported as the constructed variable BORNUSA.